FAQ

 How many times can I download the curriculum?

 Once.
-When processing your purchase of the Nurturing Families 2nd Edition manual, it is important that you download the manual from your laptop or desktop.
+When processing your purchase of the Nurturing Families 2nd Edition™ manual, it is important that you download the manual from your laptop or desktop.
 There are two ways to access the download purchased.

-2. You can access the download from the email receipt that will be sent to the email address entered during purchase.
+When processing the purchase, you will have the option at the end to download OR you can access the download from the email receipt that will be sent to the email address entered during purchase.

 What if I cannot open the download or it's blank?

-During your purchase of the Nurturing Families 2nd Edition manual, make sure you save it in a file that you will have easy access to.
+During your purchase of the Nurturing Families 2nd Edition™ manual, make sure you save it in a file that you will have easy access to.
 Go to the download file where you saved it on your laptop or desktop, and “open with” a web browser of your choice (Chrome, Explorer, Safari, Firefox, etc.) This will depend on your computer system and/or technology departments.

 What if someone else is making the purchase for you?

 When you have someone else making the purchase for you, please ensure that they enter your information and not theirs.
 Keep in mind that at the end of the purchase process, there will be an option to open up the download.
-Ensure that they person making the purchase does NOT open the download as this will affect your ability to access the download.
+Ensure that the person making the purchase does NOT open the download as this will affect your ability to access the download.